 The Sydney 1:100,000 Geological Sheet 9130 (NSW Dept. Mineral Resources, 1983) indicates that the site is underlain by the Newport Formation of the upper Narrabeen Group (Rnn).
 The site is situated in close proximity to the boundary between the Newport Formation rocks, and the overlying Hawkesbury Sandstone (Rh).
 The Newport Formation geology is comprised of interbedded laminite, shale and quartz, to lithic-quartz sandstones which are similar in composition to the overlying Hawkesbury Sandstones.
+An exposed sandstone and shale escarpment extends across the southern portion of the block and is interpreted to represent the upper Newport Formation sandstones.

-The soil profile consists of minor fill and organic sandy top soils (O & A Horizons) overlying clays (B Horizon) and weathered bedrock (C Horizon).
-Based on our observations and the results of testing onsite, we would expect competent weathered bedrock to be found within 850-2300mm from current surface levels across the site.
+The soil profile consists of bioturbated organic sandy top soils (O & A Horizons) overlying sandy clays (B Horizon) and weathered bedrock (C Horizon).
+Based on our observations and the results of testing onsite, we would expect competent weathered bedrock to be found within 500-2200mm from current surface levels across the site, where not already exposed at the surface.